davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 **Heartbeating** is a simple approach for detecting node faults.

 If you've ever ued the `ping` command to check if you're online, heartbeating is pretty much the same concept.
 A heartbeat is a request/response pair.
 To start a heartbeat, one node sends a request, asking "Are you still online?"
 As soon as it can, the receiving node responds, "Yes, I am!"
-A node that is offline will not send a response to a heartbeat request, so getting a heartbeat is pretty strong evidence the other node is still online; conversely, a node missing a heartbeat is a good indicator it's offline.
+A node that is offline will not send a response to a heartbeat request, so getting a heartbeat is pretty strong evidence the other node is still online, and a node missing a heartbeat is a good indicator it's offline.

-By having each node periodically send heartbeats to all other nodes and track who did and did not respond, we can build local information on every node tracking which peers are online or offline.
-Assuming each node either is online and responding to all heartbeats, or offline and not responding to any heartbeats, this should allow each node to individually determine which nodes are online or faulted.
+By having each node periodically send heartbeats to all other nodes and track who did and did not respond, we can build local information on each node tracking which peers are online or offline.
+Assuming each node either is online and responding to all heartbeats, or offline and not responding to any heartbeats, all nodes should end up with an identical faulted/non-faulted map in local memory.

 ### Selecting a Leader

 Once a node has built that map of online vs faulted nodes using the heartbeating system, how does the node decide who should be leader?
 Remember, we are assuming every node has the same map of online/offline nodes, and we want every node to pick the same leader.

 The simplest approach is to use some variant of the **bully algorithm**.
 Bully algorithms follow the principle, "the biggest guy wins" &mdash; you come up with a sort order of some kind, and then you pick the element that's first or last in the sorted list.
 If every node has the same list and comes up with the same sort order, they'll all pick the same element out of that list.

 To apply that idea here, we start by assigning every node a numerical ID:

 DIAGRAM

-We'll assume every node knows its own ID as well as the IDs of every other node.
+We'll assume every node every node's ID.
 (Maybe this information is hardcoded, or provided via a config file.)
-Combining this information with node health information from the heartbeating system should be enough to give us a list of node IDs of nodes we know are still online.
-Now we simply need a rule for selecting a specific node from that list to be the leader.
+Combining this with node health information from the heartbeating system should be enough to give us a list of node IDs of nodes we know are still online.
+Now we need a rule for selecting a specific node from that list to be the leader.
 There are many potential rules that would work; let's go with this one:

 <center>Pick the node with the smallest numerical node ID</center>